This guidance explains the requirements of our CPD scheme and where activities should be recorded.

 Air Quality – 5 x one-day courses

-Based on updated LAQM Guidance, the Air Quality Management Resource Centre (AQMRC) offers a suite of Air Quality short courses.
-This suite consists of five one-day courses which can be taken all together or as individual days.
-CPD certificates are available on completion.
+Based on updated Local Air Quality Management (LAQM) Guidance, UWE’s Air Quality Management Resource Centre (AQMRC) offers a suite of online Air Quality short courses.
+This suite consists of five distinct courses which can be taken all together or as individual days.

 - Air Quality Management